Skip Breadcrumb Links

 Canada Disability Savings Grant - This is a matching grant.
 That means that the Government also pays into your Registered Disability Savings Plan (RDSP) to help you save.

-Canada Pension Plan Disability Benefit - This program provides disability benefits to people who have made enough contributions to the Canada Pension Plan (CPP) and who are disabled and cannot work at any job on a regular basis.
+Canada Pension Plan Disability Benefit - This program provides disability benefits to people who have made enough contributions to the Canada Pension Plan (CPP), who are disabled and cannot work at any job on a regular basis.
 Benefits may also be available to their dependent children.

 Developmental Services Ontario (DSO) - The DSO helps adults with developmental disabilities connect to services and supports in their communities.